kamahen/pykythe/README.md

   that there's a conflict with Ubuntu package `python3-lib2to3`.
 The easiest way to fix this is to clone `cprolog` from github and then `sudo cp -r --preserve=mode,timestamps cpython/Lib/lib2to3/* /usr/lib/python3.7/lib2to3/`.
-Alternatively, `sudo apt-get install 2to3 python3-lib2to3 python3-toolz`.
+Alternatively, `sudo apt install 2to3 python3-lib2to3 python3-toolz`.

 * Install `lib2to3` for Python.